Updated June, 2023

 Lease Supplement for Obtaining Conservation Practices to Control Soil and Nutrient Loss

-Cooperation between tenants and landowners is essential for establishing and maintaining needed conservation practices on a rented farm.
+With over half of farmland in Iowa under a rental agreement (Figure 1), cooperation between tenants and landowners is essential for establishing and maintaining needed conservation practices on a rented farm.
 Rents should be adjusted to reflect costs and risks incurred by both parties.
+Rents can also be adjusted to reflect your value set, such as prioritizing soil and water conservation.
 Conservation practices and improvements will not be made unless they are agreed to in advance and the tenant has the necessary machinery and management ability to establish and maintain them.

 Soil and Nutrient Loss

 Control of soil and nutrient loss is beneficial to both the landowner and tenant, as well as to downstream users.
 Tenant and landowner should agree to follow specific conservation practices that will control soil loss for a field or the entire farm.
-Soil loss limits (tons/acre) have been set under USDA Natural Resource and Conservation Service (NRCS) conservation compliance guidelines.
-The farm’s soil conservation plan provided through the NRCS will specify alternative soil management practices (mulch or zero tillage, contouring, terraces, rotations, grass waterways, ground cover, buffer strips, etc.) to maintain soil losses within allowable limits.
+Soil loss limits (tons per acre) have been set under USDA Natural Resources Conservation Service (NRCS) conservation compliance guidelines.
+If the farm has a soil conservation plan provided through the NRCS, it will specify alternative soil management practices (mulch or zero tillage, contouring, terraces, rotations, grassed waterways, ground cover, buffer strips, etc.) to maintain soil losses within allowable limits.
 The plan can be modified by mutual agreement of the landowner and tenant.

 Reduced Tillage and Cover Crops

 Ground cover, including living cover such as cover crops or residue from previous crops, is beneficial throughout the growing season as well as over the winter.
 Extra trips over fields with tillage tools break down residue and living cover, and loosen soil.
-No-till or reduced tillage systems help maintain adequate residue cover needed on sloping land, while cover crops protect against erosion during months when crop cover is not present.
+No-till or reduced tillage systems increase residue cover, while cover crops protect against erosion and nutrient loss during months when a cash crop is not present.
 Contact local NRCS personnel for determinations of adequate ground cover based on slope, crop, tillage practices, and timing of tillage operations.